Glossary

 The Evolution of Accounting Standards

 Accounting standards have evolved over time to address the complexities of modern business transactions and to harmonize financial reporting globally.
-The shift from national standards to international standards, such as IFRS, reflects the globalization of business and the need for comparability in financial reporting.
+The shift from national standards to international standards (IFRS) reflects the globalization of business and the need for comparability in financial reporting.

 Challenges and Controversies in Accounting Standards